 Building your GenAI tech stack

 For some companies, access to an AI-powered chatbot or code generator will be enough.
 These are widely available as a service or via an API.
 For those looking to get a deeper integration, however, understanding the technologies used by AI and how they fit into your existing tech stack is essential.
-The bedrock of GenAI is the base foundation model.
+GenAI starts with the base foundation model.
 But which one should you use?

 Components of GenAI